Faithful entanglement sharing for quantum communication against collective noise: Introduction

 Usually, the fluctuation in an optical fiber is slow in time, so that the alteration of the polarization is considered to be the same over the sequence of photons \cite{prl95}.
 This feature provides people a good way to design quantum error-rejection protocols.
 For instance, Yamamoto \emph{et al.} \cite{prl95} proposed an error-rejecting scheme for the faithful transmission of a single-photon polarization state over a collective-noise channel, resorting to a reference single photon in a fixed state in 2005.
 Its success probability is in principle 1/16 without two-qubit operations \cite{xihanOC}.
 Subsequently, Kalamidas \cite{pla343} proposed two schemes to reject and correct arbitrary qubit errors without additional particles, but fast polarization modulators.
 In 2007, Li \emph{et al.} \cite{apl91} also proposed a faithful qubit transmission scheme against a collective noise without ancillary qubits.
 Its success probability is 50\% with only linear optical elements in a passive way.
 These error-rejection protocols can also be used for the distribution of entangled photon pairs between two remote parities.
 However, their success probability is very low.
+In 2010, Sheng and Deng \cite{shengpra} presented an interesting scheme for quantum entanglement distribution over an arbitrary collective-noise channel.
+In 2011, Li and Duan \cite{lixhjpb} proposed an interesting scheme for efficient polarization qubit transmission against a collective polarization noise, resorting to the frequency degree of freedom of a single photon.

 In fact, the polarization of photons is, on the one hand, sensitive to channel noise.
 The frequency of photons suffers less from channel noise as its alteration requires a nonlinear interaction between photon and an optical fiber, which takes place with a negligible probability.
 The previous experiments showed that the polarization entanglement is quite unsuitable for transmission over distances of more than a few kilometers in an optical fiber \cite{RMP}.
 For example, Naik \emph{et al.} \cite{naik} observed the quantum bit error rate (QBER) increase to 33\% in the experimental implementation of the six-state protocol \cite{sixstate1,sixstate2} over only a few meters.
 For frequency coding, for example, the Besancon group performed a key distribution over a 20-km single-mode optical-fiber spool and they recorded an QBER contribution of approximately 4\%.
 They estimated that 2\% could be attributed to the transmission of the central frequency by the Fabry-Perot cavity \cite{frequency}.
 On the other hand, the measurement on the polarization states of photons is easier than that on the frequency states, which is important in quantum communication protocols in which the parties resort to at least two bases for checking eavesdropping, such as the Bennett-Brassard-Mermin 1992 (BBM92) QKD protocol \cite{BBM92} and the Hillery-Bu\v{z}k-Berthiaume (HBB) quantum secret sharing (QSS) protocol \cite{QSS}.
 The alternation of basis of polarization equals a Hadamard operation and it can be completed with a $\lambda$/4 plate, but it is difficult for frequency.